yyoshiaki/VIRTUS2/README.md

 THe wrapper script is deposited in `VIRTUS2/wrapper`.

-VIRTUS2 has a great wrapper for multiple samples.
+VIRTUS2 has a wrapper for multiple samples.
 The input is a comma-separated text file or CSV file.
 The first column is arbitral sample names, the second is SRR id, or fastq files (when you specify `--fastq` option).
 Note that `--fastq` requires the suffix removed file names.
 Refer to the documentation in more detail.
 The third column is the sequence layout (SE or PE), and the Fourth is groups.
 Let's create an example csv file (or [download it](https://raw.githubusercontent.com/yyoshiaki/VIRTUS2/master/wrapper/input.csv)).

 input.csv
 ```